Outdoor Research Illuminate Hoody - Women's Review

 The Illuminate scores toward the middle in this metric.
-The town is decent quality and has 10 denier fabric, which is lightweight.
+The down is of decent quality and has 10 denier fabric, which is lightweight.
 It is not as light as those materials might suggest, and we think this is for two reasons: it has a slightly roomier fit compared to other jackets of the same size, and it has cushy fleece-lined pockets.
-It is also fully featured with three hood adjustment points, one bottom hem adjustment toggle, two hand pockets and a chest pocket with internal mesh media sleeve.
+It is also fully featured with three hood adjustment points, one bottom hem adjustment toggle, two hand pockets, and a chest pocket with internal mesh media sleeve.

 — Lyra Pierotti